opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/y-gantry/index.md

 {{< container-image path="images/77acd3e2386adf2a.png" alt="" >}}

-16. Position a nut under each machine screw hole and tighten the machine screws from step 8 until they are snug.
+16. Position a nut under the machine screw hole on the top of each gantry side and tighten a M5x10mm machine screw into each of the nuts.

+{{< container-image path="images/top_screw.png" alt="" >}}

 17. Place the entire structure on top of the top rails of the frame

 {{< container-image path="images/adae75a2ccd8e029.png" alt="" >}}